EE5110-Sensing-Perception/WAVE-ROVER-Controller/README.md

 **note: ensure you have clicked on the teleop terminal, otherwise commands won't be sent**

 ---
+### Tuning speed via teleop_twist_keyboard
+teleop_twist_keyboard offers the option to change the linear speed and turn rate of the robot.
+For the wave-rover, this should be done with caution.
+The motor controlled on the wave-rover clamps the range of values between +/- 0.5.
+If the speed command from teleop_twist exceeds 0.5, it will be clamped at 0.5, and this can affect the accuracy of telemetry or adversely affect turning performance.

 # WARNING!!!!!!
 Always turn off the controller before keyboard teleop.
 The robot will take off if you don't!